 With that said, communication, an essential skill for teleworking teams, is easier said than done when employees are scattered across different time zones.
 Team members may require the input or progress of another in order to complete work of their own but are unable to work synchronously.
 Without defined paths and methods of communication, employees cannot work in a truly collaborative setting.
 All of this is may be offered with the proximity of shared work quarters, but physical distance and a lack of established communication platforms can make the isolation of remote enablement work even more limiting.

 However, work from home (WFH) models established in response to COVID-19 have increased the accessibility of internal team communication tools like Slack out of pure necessity.
-Often, traditional modes of communication like email and/or phone calls are unable to simulate that authentic shared workspace.
+Often, traditional modes of communication like email and/or phone calls are unable to simulate that authentically shared workspace.
 It’s definitely not the same as face-to-face collaboration, but adaptive workers have had no choice but to be receptive to adopting new work habits and patterns.

 In-office work also largely contributes to company culture, and therefore, the attitude with which employees approach their duties.
 Virtual work culture can be rooted in the refinement of company values, transparency of culture goals, and active engagement from every member of the team.
 For a company leader, this looks like embracing and encouraging socialization, personally getting to know every single employee, and hosting team-building events online.